Tulse Hill School

 Tulse Hill School was a large comprehensive school for boys in Upper Tulse Hill, in the London Borough of Lambeth, England.
 The school building had eight floors and served almost two thousand pupils.
 It opened in 1956 and closed in 1990.
-Notable alumni included Ken Livingstone, the former London Mayor.
+Notable alumni include Ken Livingstone, the former London Mayor, and poet Linton Kwesi Johnson.

 History

 The school was opened on 11 September 1956 under the headmastership of Clifford Thomas.
 Student management was originally based on public school lines employing a house system, and having prefects (both school and house).
 Originally, there were upper and lower schools, and within the sixth forms upper and lower sixth, with the lower sixth being called the remove, similar to its close neighbour Dulwich College.

 In 1972, students of the school had multiple conflicts with a local gay commune on Althone Road, occupied by members of the Gay Liberation Front.
 The conflicts culminated in the residents leafletting the school with the slogan "We are here and we're staying.
 We are not taking no more shit."

 Later, the school moved away from a house system, replacing it with pastoral group units.
 The school operated this system until its closure in 1990.
 Changing population figures for the area have been given as the reason for closure.
 In 1988, an ILEA (Inner London Education Authority) quadrant review proposed a merger between this school and one in the neighbouring borough of Southwark, William Penn Boys.
 However the two boroughs failed to agree on a combined school, and the demise of ILEA as a supervisory body in 1990 made this no longer enforceable.